Do Pitbull Puppies’ Coat Change Color As They Grow?

 Blue

-These Pitbulls is known as (blue nose Pitbulls) and it is rare as lilac.
+These Pitbulls are known as (blue nose Pitbulls) and they are as rare as lilacs.
 Their base color is dark blue or bright silver with white and tan on their face, chest, neck, and legs

 Purple